10+ Simple Ways to Boost SEO on Your WordPress Website

 4. Use a dedicated SEO add-on

 If you’re new to WordPress, you may not know the add-ons yet.
-These are small pieces of complementary software that you can install and add new features and functionality to your site.
+These are small pieces of complimentary software that you can install and add new features and functionality to your site.
 There is a supplement that will help your site do almost anything, including the highest rank in the search engines.
 In fact, there are many add-ons that have been specifically designed to improve the SEO of your site.

 5. Change your structure of permanent connection